-3.4.2 Case C2: Patient Registered at ADT and Procedure Ordered at DSS/OF
+3.4.2 Case C2: Patient Registered at ADT and Procedure Ordered at DSS/OF workflow is typical of many institutions, and alleviates the need to have an Order Placer system (HIS) terminal in the department or cath lab.

-Clinical Context: This scenario is closely akin to Case C1, however, an order is not placed in the traditional hospital ordering system, but rather, the procedure information is entered at the
+Clinical Context: This scenario is closely akin to Case C1, however, an order is not placed in the traditional hospital ordering system, but rather, the procedure information is entered at the Departmental System, which then submits the information to the hospital ordering system.
+This